mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### Why Padding?

-Padding is used when you don’t want to decrease the spatial resolution of the image when you use convolution.
+Padding is used when you do not want to decrease the spatial resolution of the image when you use convolution.
 Besides avoiding shrinkage, with padding you benefit more from the information contained in pixels on the edges of the picture.
-Otherwise pixels on the edges processed by fewer filters than the pixels on the inner side.
+Otherwise, pixels on the edges processed by fewer filters than the pixels on the inner side.

 #### What is Pooling in CNN and how does it work?